 According to David Moxon, in the wake of so much human suffering worldwide, and the potential environmental ruin of our “common home” — people around the world want to know:

 “What is the pope thinking?”

-His visit to these shores may help address these and others questions about him, and demonstrate his capacity for empathy and leadership.
+His visit to these shores may help address these and other questions about him and demonstrate his capacity for empathy and leadership.

-His message of mercy, apostolic courage and reform has defined his papacy.
+His message of mercy, apostolic courage, and reform have defined his papacy.
 He has already demonstrated his capacity to listen to a plurality of voices and values, the very mark of postmodernity.

 Seen in this light, Francis is leading the Church and its worldwide membership to greater intimacy, healing, and what he calls a “revolution of tenderness.” (“Joy of the Gospel, #88)

 All these and more — self-giving, membership in community, service, reconciliation with others — summon us to those essential elements in fostering human dignity on the local and global scale.

 If the Pope and our Church are to survive in this age of “social media,” the central challenge becomes how to reach out and comfort hurt and wounded people.
 In such a fashion, that the Church is able to speak to diverse culture(s) today and capable of an effective moral presence to organizations like the United Nations and the U.S. Congress, government agencies.

 Therein lies the challenge for Pope Francis and those of us eager to hear his message on this, his American journey.

 For me, I want to be a better parish priest because of Pope Francis.